Student seeks changes at U-Michigan after sexual misconduct - WHIZ News

 “Sadly, the decades-long Anderson debacle was not a one-off for the U of M culture. … After Anderson left campus, U of M did not adequately reform its culture,” the lawsuit filed in Detroit federal court states.

-An email seeking comment was sent to the university Thursday.
+The university said it hasn’t been served yet with the lawsuit.
 It has acknowledged “failings” by officials in the Philbert matter and recognized widespread harm caused by Anderson.

 Annika Martin, an attorney who helped craft reforms after a sexual abuse scandal involving a doctor at the University of Southern California, is on the legal team suing the University of Michigan.